Open to MSc Psychology (research) students

 Provide an overview of the different types of experimental methods used in psychological research, including their strengths and weaknesses;

-Teach students to provide recommendations for improving a published research design.
+Teach students to provide recommendations for improving a published research design, including the use of open science practices and multi-methods approaches.

 Mode of instruction